-At the beginning of the 2025 timetable, ProRail will publish on the Logistic Portal as soon as the 2024 Monitoring Data are verified, but no later than April 2025:
+At the beginning of the 2025 timetable, ProRail will publish on the Logistic Portal:

 - The lowest value of the indicator per railway undertaking in the period 2022 2024. - The standard value of the passenger transport market segment calculated on the basis of the average for the period 2022 2024.